Configuration

 max_file_bytes: "100m"

-max_workspace_bytes: "250m"
+max_exec_workspace_delta_bytes: "250m"

 workspace_monitor_interval_s: 0.5

-descriptor_payload_scope: "active_bundle" # optional bundle descriptor narrowing
+descriptor_payload_scope: "active_bundle" # optional app descriptor narrowing

 Platform-Reserved Config Keys